NicholasSynovic/nicholassynovic.github.io/content/summaries/distinctive-image-features-from-scale-invariant-keypoints.md

 > What are the author's main contributions?

-Their main contributions were a methodology for extracting scale invarient image features as well as methods for comparing features between images for the purposes of image matching and retrieval.
+Their main contributions were a methodology for extracting scale invariant image features as well as methods for comparing features between images for the purposes of image matching and retrieval.